Henry Maitland-Makgill-Crichton

 Brigadier Henry Coventry Maitland-Makgill-Crichton, CB, CMG, DSO (29 June 1880 – 29 September 1953) was a Scottish senior officer in the British Army.
 A graduate of the Royal Military College, Sandhurst, Maitland served as an officer in the Royal Scots Fusiliers during the Second Boer War and the First World War.
 He was severely wounded in both conflicts and received multiple mentions in despatches.

 In 1915, Maitland was promoted to the rank of brevet major; subsequent promotions followed and he was gazetted as a colonel in 1931.
 This coincided with the start of a two-year appointment as Quartermaster-General in Gibraltar.
 On his return, he was granted the temporary rank of brigadier, commanded an infantry regiment and became an Aide-de-Camp to the King before his retirement in 1937.
 Despite returning as an area commander for the first two years of the Second World War, Maitland left active service in 1941 and died at the age of 73 in 1953.

 Early life and family

 Henry Coventry Maitland-Makgill-Crichton was born on 29 June 1880, the second son of Andrew Coventry Maitland-Makgill-Crichton (1845–1925), a director of the Standard and Chartered banking group, and his wife Katherine Charlotte (died 1941), eldest daughter of Sir Edward Hulse, 5th Baronet.
 The Maitland-Makgill-Crichton family descends from Charles Maitland, 6th Earl of Lauderdale.

-He married in 1911 Dorothy Margaret (died 1979), daughter of Sir Walter Thornburn, a member of parliament.
+He married in 1911 Dorothy Margaret (died 1979), daughter of Sir Walter Thorburn, a member of parliament.
 They had a daughter, Diana Elizabeth Katherine (1916–1999), who earned the Territorial Decoration, and a son, Hamilton Ian (born 1918), who was killed in action in June 1940 while commissioned as a lieutenant in the Royal Scots Fusiliers.
 His nephew was the industrialist Andrew Maitland-Makgill-Crichton.